Get in touch with an expert at 800-880-4479

 One of the biggest advantages of an HSA is its triple-tax benefit.
 Contributions are made pre-tax, the money in the account grows tax-free, and withdrawals for qualified medical expenses are also tax-free.
 This makes HSAs a powerful long-term savings tool, especially for seniors who want to plan ahead for healthcare costs in retirement.

-After age 65, you can use HSA funds for non-medical expenses without penalties - though they’ll be subject to regular income tax.
+After age 65, you can use HSA funds for non-medical expenses without penalties, though they’ll still be subject to regular income tax.

 FSA vs HSA: Key Differences